 A sentence – or series of fragments – like that might sound like a sign of a speech problem, but this type of unclear sentence is very common among toddlers, and will usually get better over time just from hearing and absorbing more full sentences over time.
 It is called “broken fluency.”

 Broken fluency happens when a child is having difficulty speaking words in a correct manner, or if she is struggling to put words together in clear sentences.
 Toddlers who are experiencing this will elongate words or repeat certain letters and syllables, making it difficult for them to compose a sentence.

 It’s common for parents to compare the way their child speaks with the speech patterns of other children of the same age in order to determine how their little one is doing verbally, but other children’s progress isn’t always a useful way to look at your little one’s verbal skills.
 Language development is different for every child.
 Some can easily construct a logical five-word sentence before they turn two, while others are still figuring out how to do it into the third year.

 Helping your child speak in sentences

-When a child is learning to speak in sentences, hearing and being exposed to language is the most important and effective way for him to learn.
+When a child is learning to speak in sentences, hearing and being exposed to language is the most important and effective way for her to learn.
 Having conversations with her is a great way to encourage this development, and reading to her gives her the chance to get engaged in something she’s listening to even when she isn’t participating in a verbal exercise out loud.

 Whether you’re reading or speaking, you’ll be able to help Baby’s language development best by bringing life to the words that you’re using.
 It’s more helpful to show Baby a concrete example of the words that you’re saying, rather than just saying them.
 For example, show your child how to put her toys in the toy box, instead of just giving an instruction.
 Even if she has already heard the words you’re using, or has some understanding of them, the specific example will help them stick in her head.

 Beyond normal development

 However, there are language danger signs that might start to reveal themselves around a child’s second birthday.